 As a result of the creation of ARRs and other changes to the design, the current ARR/FTR design does not serve as an efficient way to ensure that load receives all the congestion revenues or has the ability to receive the auction revenues associated with all the potential congestion revenues.
 Total ARR and self scheduled FTR revenue offset only 63.8 percent of total congestion costs including congestion in the Day-Ahead Energy Market and the balancing energy market for the 2014 to 2015 planning period.
+For the first ten months of the 2015 to 2016 planning period ARRs and self scheduled FTRs offset 83.6 percent of total congestion costs.

 For these reasons, load should never be required to subsidize payments to FTR holders, regardless of the reason.
-Such subsidies have been suggested repeatedly.6 One form of recommended subsidies would ignore balancing congestion when calculating total congestion dollars available to fund FTRs.
+Such subsidies have been suggested repeatedly.4 One form of recommended subsidies would ignore balancing congestion when calculating total congestion dollars available to fund FTRs.
 This approach would ignore the fact that loads must pay both day-ahead and balancing congestion and that congestion is defined, in an accounting sense, to equal the sum of day ahead and balancing congestion.
 To eliminate balancing congestion from the FTR revenue calculation would require load to pay twice for congestion.
 Load would have to continue paying for the physical transmission system, would have to continue paying in excess of generator revenues and not have balancing congestion included in the calculation of congestion in order to increase the payout to holders of FTRs who are not loads and who therefore did not receive an allocation of ARRs.
-In other words, load would have to continue providing all the funding Revenue adequacy has received a lot of attention in the PJM FTR Market.
+In other words, load would have to continue providing all the funding of FTRs, while payments to FTR holders who did not receive ARRs exceed total congestion on their FTR paths and result in profits to FTR holders.

+Revenue adequacy has received a lot of attention in the PJM FTR Market.
 There are several factors that can affect the reporting, distribution of and quantity of funding in the FTR Market.
 Revenue adequacy is misunderstood.
 FTR holders, with the creation of ARRs, do not have the right to financially firm transmission service and FTR holders do not have the right to revenue adequacy even when defined correctly.
 Load does have those rights based on load's payment for the transmission system and load's payment of total congestion.